Add to your Claude Code skills

 The explorer is split into two sections.
 Everything under .claude/ is project config you create and commit.
 Everything under built-in/ covers features that ship with Claude Code out of the box, no setup required.
 A visual separator divides the two.

 Every piece of content is written as if it were a real config file in a real repo.
-You're not reading the config, you're reading , annotated so you understand every line.
+You're not reading about the config, you're reading the config itself, annotated so you understand every line.
 When you're done exploring, you can copy the scaffolding straight into your own projects.

 The fastest way to get started is the live site: